-The latest population estimates reveal that Warwickshire is home to an estimated 554,002 people, this is an increase of 2,408 people from the previous year.
-The rate of growth in Warwickshire is below that experienced nationally (0.80%), and at county level the growth rate has decreased from 0.52% for 2013 to 2014, to 0.44% for 2014 to 2015.
+The latest population estimates reveal that Warwickshire is home to an estimated 556,750 people, this is an increase of 2,748 people from the previous year.
+The rate of growth in Warwickshire is below that experienced nationally (0.83%), but at county level the growth rate has increased from 0.44% for 2014 to 2015, to 0.50% for 2015 to 2016.
 When looking at population change across the five districts and boroughs, we can see there is some variation.

 Population change results from a combination of births, deaths and migration (both internal and international) flows.
-As with the previous year, migration was the driving factor for population change between 2014/15.
+Migration was the driving factor for population change between 2014/15.
 Of the 2,408 residents gained between 2014/15, 427 (17.7%) residents were gained through natural change (births minus deaths), 966 (40.1%) were gained through internal migration, a further 942 (39.2%) were gained through international migration and 73 (3.0%) were gained due to other adjustments.

 There was again some variation around the county, when looking at drivers of population change.

-• In North Warwickshire, deaths exceeded births, meaning natural change alone would have resulted in a decrease in the size of the population.
+• In North Warwickshire Borough, deaths exceeded births, meaning natural change alone would have resulted in a decrease in the size of the population.
 However, net migration resulted in an additional 413 residents.

-• Conversely, in Nuneaton & Bedworth net migration was down, with more people leaving the borough than coming to it.
-Natural change was therefore the driving factor for population growth in Nuneaton & Bedworth Borough.
+• Conversely, in Nuneaton & Bedworth Borough net migration was down, with more people leaving the borough than coming to it.
+Natural change was therefore the driving factor for population growth in the borough.

-• International migration was once again the driving factor for population growth in Warwick, closely followed by natural change.
+• International migration was once again the driving factor for population growth in Warwick District, closely followed by natural change.

 What are the big issues?